CreativeWolfies/akyanet-research/akyanet.md

 Art should remain art.
 In our current capitalist society, art is worthless except if you can sell it.
 And to sell it, it must become a product and not art.
-Imagine being a talented painter that can paint magnificent landscapes but with your own style and also know how to paint with a style similar to Picasso, but you do not like painting this way.
+Imagine being a talented painter that can paint magnificent landscapes but with your own, exotic style and also know how to paint with a style similar to Picasso, but you do not like painting this way.
 Well, within the capitalist society, since your own style does not matter, you will be forced to make Picasso-like paintings because you cannot live off your own style.

 Ecology must be a priority.
 Unsustainable energy must be prohibited except for research purposes.